cwendorf/EASI/E-ExtensionExamples/README.md

 ### Included Extended Examples

+The **ExtendedBetweenSubjects** documents and files analyze an example of a single-factor between-subjects design.
 The [**EXTENDED_BETWEEN_SUBJECTS_DATA_EXAMPLE.md**](./EXTENDED_BETWEEN_SUBJECTS_DATA_EXAMPLE.md) uses raw data input.
 The [**EXTENDED_BETWEEN_SUBJECTS_SUMMARY_EXAMPLE.md**](./EXTENDED_BETWEEN_SUBJECTS_SUMMARY_EXAMPLE.md) uses summary statistics input.
-Both documents and the associated files include:
+These analyses include the following:

 - Analyses of Pairwise Comparisons (equivalent to unadjusted t tests among all levels of a factor)

+The **ExtendedWithinSubjects** documents and files analyze an example of a single-factor within-subjects design.
 The [**EXTENDED_WITHIN_SUBJECTS_DATA_EXAMPLE.md**](./EXTENDED_WITHIN_SUBJECTS_DATA_EXAMPLE.md) uses raw data input.
 The [**EXTENDED_WITHIN_SUBJECTS_SUMMARY_EXAMPLE.md**](./EXTENDED_WITHIN_SUBJECTS_SUMMARY_EXAMPLE.md) uses summary statistics input.
-Both documents and the associated files include:
+These analyses include the following:

 - Analyses of Pairwise Comparisons (equivalent to unadjusted t tests among of all instances of a variable)